 Rebelski combines very good flavor, texture, presentation, and a strong plant.
 Bright red, shiny, ribbed fruits avg.
 7–8 oz., and are very crack resistant.
 Enough firmness to withstand some handling.
 Developed for the French market, which appreciates lightly ruffled tomatoes, and sold as 'Rebelski' in Europe.
 Rebelski's comprehensive greenhouse-specific disease package has proved its value in our high tunnel trials, where powdery mildew has recently become a major problem.
 Very high yield potential.
 Grafted to Shin Cheong Gang rootstock, which offers improved germination uniformity and seedling vigor and resistance to bacterial wilt.
-For complete disease resistance information, see Rebelski.
+For complete disease resistance information, see individual varieties.
 Rebelski is also known as 'DRW 7749.'
 Indeterminate.
 One Unit = 1 flat of 72 plants.
 NOTE: All orders are considered custom orders because these plants are grown to your selection.
 Sorry, no cancellations.
-Organically grown.
+USDA Certified Organic.

 This product does not ship outside the United States.